 Cost: $25 for the car and driver plus $9 for additional people

 8. Mount Mansfield

 If you decide to take the Stowe Scenic Auto Road up to Mt Mansfield Visitor Center, be sure to explore some of the nearby trails before heading back down.

-Mount Mansfield is Vermont’s highest peak sitting at 4393 feet in elevation and from here you can enjoy panoramic views of the surrounding landscapes as far as you can see.
+Mount Mansfield is Vermont’s highest peak sitting at 4393 feet in elevation.
+From here you can enjoy panoramic views of the surrounding landscapes as far as you can see.

 It was very chilly and windy up on Mount Mansfield during our visit but we threw on some extra layers and ventured out on a quick 30-minute summit trail from the visitor center.

-While you don’t necessarily need technical gear to hike out here, be sure to wear waterproof hiking boots because most of the terrain consists of slippery, wet rocks and muddy ground.
+While you don’t necessarily need technical gear to hike out here, be sure to wear good hiking boots because most of the terrain consists of slippery, wet rocks and muddy ground.

-At Mount Mansfield, you can experience some of the last ice age alpine zones left in Vermont.
+At Mount Mansfield, you can experience one of the last ice age alpine zones left in Vermont.
 This area consists of fragile plants so please stay on designated paths and trails.